asadarafat/topoViewer/README.md

+# Topoviewer

 ## Overview
+Yo, listen up!
+This mind-blowing project is all about hooking you up with the dopest network visualization tool out there.
+We're talking about taking your topology data and turning it into a sick cytoscape graph model that you can peep using https://js.cytoscape.org.
+It's like having a virtual eye candy for your network!

+Now, let's break it down into two rad sections:

-[`topoViewer`] is a network visualization tool that converts topology data into a Cytoscape graph model, allowing you to visualize your network using [Cytoscape.js](https://js.cytoscape.org).
+TopoEngine: This bad boy is all about converting your topology data (right now it's Container Lab) into a sick cytoscape graph model.
+Once translated, you can visualize that bad boy and watch your network come to life.

-The project is divided into two main components:

-- **TopoEngine**: Converts topology data (currently supports Container Lab) into a Cytoscape graph model.
-This component handles the core logic for processing and visualizing network topologies, including parsing topology files and generating visual representations.

-- **CloudshellWrapper**: A wrapper for [cloudshell](https://github.com/zephinzer/cloudshell) that provides an Xterm.js frontend connected to a Go backend, allowing you to access your shell via a browser.
-If CloudshellWrapper is running on the same host as Containerlab, it can also access the nodes of Containerlab through the browser.
+CloudshellWrapper: Here's the deal, we've got a wicked wrapper for https://github.com/zephinzer/cloudshell.
+It's like having your own personal Xterm.js frontend that connects to a Go backend and gives you a shell right in your browser.
+Yeah, you heard it right, access your shell using your browser.
+It's like having a virtual command center at your fingertips.
+And guess what?
+If you're running CloudshellWrapper on the same host as containerlab, you can even access the nodes of containerlab through your browser.
+How cool is that?

-> **Note**: Exposing your shell via a browser can be risky.
-Use at your own risk.
+But hey, keep in mind, exposing your shell via a browser can be risky business.
+We're just putting it out there, so if you decide to dive in, do it at your own risk.
+Stay rad, my friend!

-The codebase is organized into several folders with the prefix `go_`, each serving a specific purpose:

-- **go_cloudshellwrapper**: Contains the main logic for running [`topoViewer`].
-Key files include:
-  - `cmd/main.go`: The entry point for running [`topoViewer`].
-  - `cmdClab.go`: Handles CLAB-specific commands.
-  - `cmdNsp.go`: Handles NSP-specific commands.
-  - `utils.go`: Contains utility functions such as `createMemoryLog` and `createRequestLog`.
-  - Additionally, the `clabHandlers` directory contains handlers specific to Containerlab operations.

-- **go_topoengine**: Contains the core logic for processing and visualizing network topologies.
-This includes parsing topology files and generating visual representations.

-- **go_xtermjs**: Integrates `xterm.js` for terminal emulation within the [`topoViewer`]interface.
-This allows users to interact with the terminal directly from the web interface.

-- **go_tools**: Contains various utility functions and tools used by [`topoViewer`].

 ## Quickstart